 Will you be moving to Canada?

-It’s no surprise that many Brits considering the question of migration are looking at Canada as their top option.
-The benefits of moving to Canada are clear, it’s a fantastic country with beautiful scenery, a forward-thinking culture and many opportunities.
+Unsurprisingly, many Brits considering the migration question are looking at Canada as their top option.
+The benefits of moving to Canada are clear: it’s a fantastic country with beautiful scenery, a forward-thinking culture and many opportunities.

-With an array of beautiful [repetition] places such as Vancouver, Toronto and British Columbia to choose from, the question becomes not “why move to Canada” but “when shall we move to in Canada?”
+With an array of beautiful places such as Vancouver, Toronto and British Columbia, the question becomes not “Why move to Canada?” but “When shall we move to Canada?”

-So as soon as you’re ready to go, give PSS International a call and we’ll be able to get all your belongings there, no matter if you’re shipping a few boxes or need a large household removal service to Canada.
+So, as soon as you’re ready to go, give PSS International a call, and we’ll be able to get all your belongings there, no matter if you’re shipping a few boxes or need a large household removal service to Canada.
 If you’d like more advice on visas and the practicalities, check out our guide to moving to Canada.

 Let’s get packing!